adriendulong/bounty-dapp/README.md

 I used the IPFS in order to allow users to associate a file to a work that they submit.
 The file is uploaded to IPFS, the hash is saved.
 Later anyone can access the file through the IPFS gateway (a direct link is provided on each work).
+*WARNING*: In order for the IPFS file to be available through the gateway you may have to keep the dapp a bit open in order for the local daemon to transfer the file to other nodes.